brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - R -

 ### RAT (Remote Administration Tool)
 **Definition:**
 A Remote Administration Tool (RAT) is software that allows remote control of a system.
 While legitimate RATs are used for IT support, malicious RATs enable unauthorized access, often used for spying or data theft.

 **Example Usage:**
 The attacker deployed a RAT to gain persistent access to the victim's computer, monitoring activities and stealing sensitive data.

+### RDP (Remote Desktop Protocol)
+**Definition:**
+RDP is a protocol developed by Microsoft that allows users to remotely access and control another computer over a network.

+**Example Usage:**
+The hacker brute-forced RDP credentials to gain access to the server.

 ### Reconnaissance
 **Definition:**